Ayush-Singhal-2004/JAVA-NOTES/README.md

 6. double : 8 bytes
 7. boolean : memory -> 1 bit, possible values are 'true' or 'false'
 8. char : memory -> 2 bytes

+- No unsigned types in java.
+All number are signed.